rjar2020/my-bookshelf/2021/readme.md

 # Read in 2021

 1. ["Accelerate" by Nicole Forsgren, Jez Humble, Gene Kim - 2018]
 2. ["Team Topologies" by Matthew Skelton and Manuel Pais - 2019]
 3. ["The Manager's Path" by Camille Fournier - 2017]
 4. ["Exhalation" by Ted Chiang (Catalan edition) - 2019]
 5. ["Measure What Matters" by John Doerr (For OKRs and CFRs implementation) - 2018]
 6. ["Domain-Driven Design" by Eric Evans - 2013]
 7. ["Kubernetes Operators" by Jason Dobies, Joshua Wood - 2020]
 8. ["From a Distance - A practical guide for remote leadership" by Valentina Thörner - 2019]
 9. ["High Output Management" by Andrew Grove (2nd Edition) - 1995]
 10. ["Monolith to Microservices" by Sam Newman - 2019]
 11. ["Managing Humans: Biting and Humorous Tales of a Software Engineering Manager" by Michael Lopp (3rd edition) - 2016]
 12. ["Resilient Management" by Lara Hogan - 2019]
 13. ["Become an Effective Software Engineering Manager" by Dr. James Stanier - 2020]
 14. ["Test Driven Development: By Example" by Kent Beck - 2002]
+15. ["The Pragmatic Programmer" by David Thomas & Andrew Hunt (2nd Edition) - 2019]

 # Periodic Publications
 1. ["Reliability" By Increment, published by Stripe - Issue 16, February, 2021]